-Most people often overlook measuring their blood pressures and this could be bad at times but with a smartwatch which has blood pressure measurement capabilities, you can get your blood pressure measured easily from your wrist without even having to see the doctor of purchase blood pressure measurement devices.
+Most people often overlook keeping track of their blood pressure and this could be bad at times but with a smartwatch that has blood pressure tracking capabilities, you can get your blood pressure measured easily on your wrist without even having to see a doctor or purchase blood pressure measurement devices.

-Smartwatches with blood pressure monitors will often notify automatically when it detects an abnormal increase or fall in your blood pressure.
+A smartwatch with a blood pressure monitor will often notify you automatically when it detects an abnormal increase or fall in your blood pressure.

 Fall Detection & Automatic Emergency Calls

-Newer watches like the Apple Watch 4&5 are capable of detecting when you fall and if you’re unresponsive after falling, the watch could go a little bit further by placing emergency calls or notifying your emergency contacts.
-This feature is exceptionally useful for seniors or people with physical conditions who may be victims of a fall.
+Newer watches like the Apple Watch 6 & 7 are capable of detecting when you fall.
+If you’re unresponsive after falling, the watch can go a little bit further by placing emergency calls or notifying your emergency contacts.
+This feature is exceptionally useful for seniors or people with physical conditions who may be victims of a hard fall.